githubtofu/nwbasic/walkthroughs/basic_overview.md

 Try ping from host 1 using `ping www.airplug.com`

 (If dns is not working add dns server using [Adding DNS server](add_dns.md))

+Check packets on wireshark.
+Remember that host 1 can't send a packet directlry to a remote host.
+It can only send a packet to a host in its own network (10.0.0.1 ~ 10.0.0.255).
+The packet is sent to www.airplug.com using the following steps.

+(host 1 needs to know the IP address corresponding to www.airplug.com.
+It sends out DNS queries to the DNS server (for example, 8.8.4.4) but it can't send the query directlry to 8.8.4.4 since it is on a remote network.
+It should send the query to a host on its own network which is connected to the Internet via another interface.
+In our case that host is NAT.)

+1. host 1 sends ARP queries for 10.0.0.4 (NAT) and gets a response saying the MAC address of 10.0.0.4 is 00:00:00:00:00:04

+2. host 1 sends DNS query destined to 8.8.4.4 to 00:00:00:00:00:04(NAT)

+3. the DNS query is sent outward via NAT

+4. the DNS response from 8.8.4.4 is routed to 10.0.0.1 (host 1) via NAT

+5. host 1 sends ping destined to IP address of www.airplug.com to NAT

+6. ping is sent outward by NAT

+7. ping response is routed to 10.0.0.1 (host 1) via NAT

+Check ARP, DNS, ICMP packets.